pufferpanel/pufferpanel/docs/installing.rst

     [$]~ git clone https://github.com/PufferPanel/PufferPanel.git .
     [$]~ git checkout tags/<version>

 Replace ``<version>`` with whichever version of the panel you wish to install.
 We highly recommend using the latest release when possible.
-As of the last update, the latest release is ``0.7.5-beta``.
+Releases may be found at https://github.com/PufferPanel/PufferPanel/releases (at the time of this documentation, the version is ``0.7.6.1-beta``).
 You must checkout a branch in order to use the panel, running the ``master`` repo is hghly unstable and should not be used.

 Configure and Prepare the Panel
 -------------------------------